-- · AUFRE 305 Aspects of Civilization and Culture of France I - · AUFRE 403 Directed Reading
+- AUFRE 305 Aspects of Civilization and Culture of France I - AUFRE 403 Directed Reading

-Note: Students must take EDSE 370 during the term that falls between the IPT and APT.
-It is normally offered in both the Fall Term only.
-EDSE 370 is not open to students whose major is also a Second Language; these students must register in EDSE 305, which is normally offered in both the Fall and Winter Terms, or they can register for another EDSE (Minor) provided they meet the course prerequisites.
+Students must take EDSE 370 which is normally offered in the Fall Term only.

+EDSE 370 is not open to students whose major is a Second Language.
+These students must either choose to register for another EDSE (Minor) provided they meet the course prerequisites, OR register in an additional Education Elective.